adon-cloudcannon/landing-page-test/src/collections/posts/40-services-to-upsell-as-a-freelance-web-developer-or-web-development-agency.md

 ### 19\.
 Digital asset creation

 Is your web development client a new business owner setting up their first website?
 Or are their website digital assets outdated and in need of a refresh?
 You can upsell graphic design, photography, and even videography to create digital assets for your clients’ websites!
 If your agency doesn’t have graphic design, photography, or videography expertise, or if you’re a freelancer who only wants to focus on web development, consider partnering with others.
-You can develop a long-lasting partnerships with graphic designers, photographers, and videographers, while <a target="_blank" rel="noopener" href="https://www.getthereferral.com/blog/referral-fees-best-practices-for-success">earning a commission by referring your web development clients</a>.
+You can develop long-lasting partnerships with graphic designers, photographers, and videographers, while <a target="_blank" rel="noopener" href="https://www.getthereferral.com/blog/referral-fees-best-practices-for-success">earning a commission by referring your web development clients</a>.

 ### 20\.
 Branding

 Sometimes the creation of a new website can highlight branding inconsistencies.
 If you believe that your client would benefit from a full company <a target="_blank" rel="noopener" href="https://business.adobe.com/blog/basics/how-to-build-a-brand">re-brand</a>, or the creation of new <a target="_blank" rel="noopener" href="https://www.oberlo.com/blog/brand-guidelines">brand guidelines</a>, these are excellent services to upsell along with a site build or redesign.
-Partnering with marketing and design professional can take a client’s website to the next level with some branding work.
+Partnering with marketing and design professionals can take a client’s website to the next level with some branding work.

 ## {% bookshop 'markdown/anchor' name: "marketing-SEO-upsells" %}